 Portuguese law requires companies that place packaged goods on the Portuguese market to either:

-- Join a collective system (SPV or Novo Verde), or
+- Join a collective system (SPV, Novo Verde, or Electrão), or

 - Set up and operate their own individual packaging take-back system